oracle/weblogic-image-tool/documentation/site/content/userguide/tools/multiplatform-build.md

 You may need administrator and security expert to help to solve any SELinux related issue in your environment.

-If you want to unregister an particular emulator, for example
+If you want to unregister an particular emulator, you can

 ```bash
 $ sudo echo '-1' > /proc/sys/fs/binfmt_misc/qemu-aarch64